Emotional Support Animals: What Property Managers Should Know

 ESAs are not service animals

-About 7% of renters have a service animal.
 Some people think emotional support animals are the same as service animals.
 They’re not, and the distinction matters for legal purposes.
-These animals are dogs (as opposed to ESAs, which can be any pet), and they’re trained to perform work-related tasks that disabled individuals are unable to do themselves.
+Service animals are less common.
+Data shows that only 7% of renters have a qualifying service animal.
+These animals are almost always dogs (as opposed to ESAs, which can be any qualifying pet), and they’re trained to perform work-related tasks that disabled individuals are unable to do themselves.

 • Opening doors